 Everyone gets nervous in certain social situations.
-Since everyday events can be extra challenging if you have a social anxiety disorder (also called social phobia).
+Since everyday events can be extra challenging if you have a social anxiety disorder (social phobia).
 You might feel much more self-conscious and scared than others in social interactions and suffer from low self-esteem.
 Try these good grounding techniques to help you feel better and get through the day.
-Also, realize that people sometimes need professional help to deal with social anxiety.
+Also, people sometimes need professional help to deal with social anxiety.

 - Control Your Breathing – Certain techniques can help you slow your breathing and manage other anxiety symptoms.
 Try these steps.

-- Shut your eyes and pay attention to how you normally breathe for several breaths.
+- Shut your eyes and pay attention to how you usually breathe for several breaths.

 - Then, slowly count 1-2-3-4 as you inhale through your nose.

 - As you inhale and exhale, be mindful of the feelings of fullness and emptiness in your lungs.

 As you continue practicing equal breathing, your second count might vary.
 Be sure to keep your inhale and exhale the same.